ejmr/bbcode-mode/README.md

 file in your `load-path` and then add `(require 'bbcode-mode)` to your Emacs configuration file.

-BBCode mode is still a work in progress.
+BBCode Mode is still a work in progress.
 When sending bug reports please include the value of `bbcode-mode-version-number` and, if you have cloned the official Git repository, the commit hash of the version you are using.